ssadhukhanv2/parallel-asynchronous-java/Readme.md

 * **`Fork Join Task:`** The Fork Join Task is a special type that is accepted by the Fork Join Queue.
 It has the ability to split into subtask and the results are joined after execution.
   * Fork Join Task represents a part of the data and the computation that needs to be performed on that part of the data.
 For example- If we are performing upper case transformation on the elements of a string list, a Fork Join Task may represent an element of the list along with the uppercase operation.
   * There are mainly 2 types of Fork Join Tasks that's accepted by the Fork Join Pool.
-    * `Recursive Task:` Recursive Task is used when we need to return a value.
+    * `RecursiveTask:` Recursive Task is used when we need to return a value.
-    * `Recursive Action:` Recursive Action is used when we don't need the task to return a value.
+    * `RecursiveAction:` Recursive Action is used when we don't need the task to return a value.
 * **Components Fork Join Pool:** The Fork Join Pool involves the following elements.
   * `Shared Work Queue:` When client submits a tasks it's placed in the Shared Work Queue.
   * `Worker Threads:` The Worker Threads polls the Shared Work Queue